reviewboard/reviewboard/docs/manual/webapi/index.rst

   Working with textual data (such as from review request fields) and how to convert to Markdown and HTML.

+* :ref:`Extra data <webapi2.0-extra-data>` -
+  Storing and retrieving custom extra data on resources that support it, for use in your client or :ref:`extension <writing-extensions>`.

 Available Resources
 ===================